TonySac/Ender3NG-Build/software_install.md

 ## Sonar

 I also run [Sonar](https://github.com/mainsail-crew/sonar) on my build.
 Its a WiFi keepalive daemon and occasionally my Pi likes to drop connections.
 They also provide a straight forward install script.

+{: .tip }
+:bulb: I also found running the Pi on a 2.4 GHz only WiFi and with IPv6 disabled seems to be more stable.

 # Mainboard (BTT SKR Mini E3 V3)